Trump announces he intends to replace current FBI director with loyalist Kash Patel

 The breaking of this norm is not new for Trump, who fired Comey shortly after taking office in 2017.
 Comey, who helmed the FBI during the investigation into Russian interference in the 2016 presidential election as well as the Hillary Clinton email controversy, was fired by Trump in May 2017 after serving in the position for over three years.

-Trump on Saturday evening also announced that he has picked Chad Chronister, sheriff of Hillsborough County, Florida, to serve as the Drug Enforcement Agency administrator in his incoming administration.
+Trump on Saturday evening also announced that he has picked Chad Chronister, sheriff of Hillsborough County, Florida, to lead the Drug Enforcement Administration in his incoming administration.

 This story has been updated with additional information.